Kttra/GameOfLife/README.md

 born on an empty cell if it is surrounded by exactly three occupied neighbor cells.
 A cell dies of overcrowding if it is surrounded by four or more living neighbors.
 It dies of loneliness if it is surrounded by zero or only one living neighbor.
-A neighbor is defined as an occupant of an adjacent cell to the left, right, top, or bottom or in a diagonal direction
+A neighbor is defined as an occupant of an adjacent cell to the left, right, top, or bottom or in a diagonal direction.

 **Animated**
 ----------------------